 5. Slow Down Your Runs

 When running in the summer don’t be hard on yourself when you do not feel as fast as your normally do.
-In fact, as the temperature goes up, your speed should go down.
-It is important to listen to your body.
+In fact, as the temperature goes up, you pace should slow down and adjust accordingly.

 6. Cooling Towels!